cube-drone/rt0/players-guide/src/player/skill_checks.md

 # Skills

-A player must choose 2 Skills.
+A player must choose 1 Skill.
-They can _only_ choose skills if they have the associated Ability.
+They can _only_ choose a skill if they have the associated Ability.
 (For example: if you are not Charming or Fast, you cannot choose Deception, Theft & Stealth).
-Choose a skill by circling it on your character sheet, then writing an "A+" next to it.
+Choose a skill by writing an "A+" next to it.

-> The A+ is thematic, and you can use anything you want to indicate that this is a preferred skill: a gold star sticker, a _unicorn sticker_, a "good work!", whatever floats your boat.
+> The A+ is thematic, and you can use anything you want to indicate that this is a preferred skill: circle it, use a gold star sticker, a _unicorn sticker_, a "good work!", whatever floats your boat.

 The chosen skills are the player's Chosen Skills.

 Any Skill Check that the player performs against a Chosen Skill becomes easier by one rank: an Impossible check becomes Hard, a Hard check becomes Medium, and so on.

-A player must Cross Out 1 skill. _Any_ check against a Crossed Out Skill becomes Impossible for the player.
+A player must Cross Out 1 skill.
-Cross Out a skill by drawing a line through it, then writing "Fail" next to it.
+Cross Out a Skill by writing an "F" next to it.

+> The F is thematic, and you can use anything you want to indicate that this is a crossed out skill: cross it out, write "SEE ME AFTER CLASS", put a sad-face sticker on it...

+_Any_ check against a Crossed Out Skill becomes Unlikely for the player.

 * FINANCIAL AID - Empathy, Perception & Danger Sense (Fast / Lucky)
 * DRAMA - Deception, Persuasion & Performance (Charming / Fast)